trhacknon/trhacknon.github.io/_posts/2020-4-7-Dynamic-Invoke.md

 ### Example - Demonstrating API Hook Evasion

-Let us demonstrate evading API hooks using DInvoke and Manual Mapping.
-In the example below,
+Let us demonstrate evading API hook evasion using DInvoke and Manual Mapping.
+In the example below, we will first call `OpenProcess` normally using PInvoke.
+Then, we will call it in the sequence described above (minus syscalls) to demonstrate that each mechanism successfully evades API hooks.

 ```csharp